Finance & Tax · 2026

 Auto Loan Questions

-What is a good interest rate for an auto loan?+
+What is a good interest rate for a car loan in 2026?+

 How much should I put down on a car?+

-Should I get financing from the dealer or my bank?+
+Should I finance through the dealer or my bank?+

-Always get a pre-approval from your bank or credit union before visiting the dealer.
-This gives you a baseline rate to compare against dealer financing.
-Dealers sometimes mark up the interest rate (called the "dealer reserve") and pocket the difference.
-With a pre-approval in hand, you can negotiate purely on price and either use your financing or accept dealer financing only if it's genuinely better.
+Always get pre-approved from your bank or credit union before visiting the dealer.
+Dealers can mark up the interest rate (the "dealer reserve") and keep the difference as profit — often 1–2% without telling you.
+With a pre-approval letter in hand, you can negotiate purely on price and use your financing, or accept dealer financing only if it is genuinely better.
+0% or low promotional rates from manufacturers are legitimate and worth taking if your credit qualifies and no other costs are rolled in.

-What is APR and how is it different from the interest rate?+
+What is APR and how does it affect my car payment?+